Entry Requirements for Bringing Dogs and Cats into Texas

 ● at the time of vaccination, the animal was at least the minimum age prescribed for the vaccine; and

 ● the time elapsed since the most recent vaccination has not exceeded the recommended interval for the booster vaccination as established by the vaccine’s manufacturer.

 Additionally, to qualify as being currently vaccinated, 30 days must have lapsed since the initial vaccination.

-If the animal is arriving from another country and is less than three months of age, it shall be confined at home until it reaches three months of age, at which time the animal must be vaccinated against rabies and confined for an additional 30 days.
-Regardless of the animal’s age, if the initial vaccination was given less than 30 days prior to arrival in the U.S., the animal will be required to be confined for the balance of the 30 days.
-The U.S. Public Health Service may have additional requirements for animals arriving from another country; the CDC’s Division of Global Migration and Quarantine may be contacted at (404) 639-8107 or http://www.cdc.gov/animalimportation/ for further information.
+If the animal is arriving from another country and is less than three months of age, it shall be confined at home until 30 days after the animal’s initial vaccination is administered.
+Regardless of the animal’s age, if the initial vaccination was given less than 30 days prior to arrival, the animal must be confined for the balance of the 30 days.
+The Centers for Disease Control and Prevention (CDC) may have additional requirements for animals arriving from another country; the CDC’s Division of Global Migration and Quarantine may be contacted at CDCAnimalImports@cdc.gov, 1-800-232-4636 or http://www.cdc.gov/animalimportation/ for further information.
 Please keep in mind that, even if the CDC states that dogs or cats under certain circumstances do not need to be vaccinated against rabies for entry into the US, the animal still needs to be vaccinated against rabies in accordance with Texas state law for entry into Texas.
 Contact the USDA Animal and Plant Health Inspection Service for any country-specific travel/health certificates that might be required: 512-383-2408 or www.aphis.usda.gov.